mathbarre/PerformanceEstimationPolyakSteps/README.md

 - The Matlab code requires [YALMIP](https://yalmip.github.io/) along with a suitable SDP solver (e.g., Sedumi, SDPT3, Mosek).

-- The Numerical experiements are presented in a [IJulia](https://github.com/JuliaLang/IJulia.jl) notebook, and require several Julia packages listed in the first cell of the notebook.
+- The Numerical experiments are presented in a [IJulia](https://github.com/JuliaLang/IJulia.jl) notebook, and require several Julia packages listed in the first cell of the notebook.